 There was one machine I never touched though, the table saw.
 Yes, Pappy's accident of 1946 was fresh in his mind, but he had another accident in 1973, with the same table saw.
 I didn't remember this one at all.
 I guess it wasn't as serious, but there was plenty of blood, and you just don't know until an orthopedic surgeon looks at it.
 Pappy sent us a cassette tape describing the accident, and other events in their lives.
 It is essentially a letter to us in audio format.
 Thank goodness somebody kept it all these years.
 Here it is in mp3.
 The quality is considerably better than the previous recording. * Pappy's Hand

 we received the next tape about 6 months later, at the end of 1973, as they were preparing for Christmas.
 Mary Lucas, my grandmother, is referred to as MereMere. this was a short-lived nickname.
 She always wants us to come out.
 They miss us terribly, as we miss them.
 MereMere talks about all 5 grandchildren coming out, that would be myself, Alice, Eric, and my cousins Kurt and Matt, sons of aunt Alice.
 Eric was my brother, but he died in December of 1974, about a year after this tape was made.
-I'll write more about that later, since he died in Pappy's shop.
+I'll write more about that below, since he died in Pappy's shop.
 Diane had two children, Wendy and Shannon, also Pappy's grandchildren, but they are already in Utah, so they see them more often.
-I'm not sure if all 7 grandchildren were ever together.
-I don't think so.
+I'm not sure if all 7 grandchildren were ever together in one room.
+I don't think they were.
 By the time Matt was born, Shannon and Wendy were already out west.

 Grandma refers to fresh fish caught at the local hatchery, just a couple miles from their house.
 She bought and cooked some trout for me, and boy was it a treat!
 I almost jumped up and down every time she suggested it.
 It is better than any fish I have ever had anywhere else, including restaurants.

-Christmas day at Diane's house, 1973.
+We received another tape around March of 1974.
+It begins with Christmas at Diane's house, 1973.
 You can't really tell who is getting what from whom.
 They desperately needed a narrator.
 A bit of a snore.
 Christmas day

 So why would Jim want to sleep over?
 He owned land next to and behind Pappy's house, and he raised cattle on this land.
 I'll just call them cows, although Pappy said they were all bulls.
 Raised for beef I imagine.
 You could see the cows just over the fence behind the shop and beyond the bunkhouse.
 Sometimes one bull would hump another, because that's all they had.
 The humpee would sometimes tolerate it, and sometimes throw the humper off, as if to say, “I'm not a girl; go away.”
 I began to realize, at age 14, that homosexuality was ubiquitous in the animal kingdom, and not the abomination I had been taught by my church.
 One day Jim came over with a bag of antibiotics.
 The entire herd had pink-eye.
 When one cow gets it it spreads quickly, and you have to treat them all at once.
 He had to inject each one; cows aren't good about taking pills regularly for 5 days.
 Just part of being a cattle rancher I guess.